stanford-cs248/project/README.md

 * Names and SuNET ID's of the people working on the project

 * A brief 1-to-2 sentence summary of your project plus a potential image or link to a video that shows off an example of something you'd like  For example: _"We are going to extend assignment 1 with support for drawing spline curves so that we can render SVGs with curves and arbitrary True-Type fonts.
-We want to be able to render an image that looks like XXXXX"_.
-Or
+We want to be able to render an image that looks like XXXXX"_.  or "We are going to extend assignment 2 with support for mesh downsampling via the quadratic error metric.
+We will use this implementation to generate meshes of various levels of detail that we will import into Unity and show how we can choose the right mesh to render as a character gets closer and farther from the camera on screen."

 * No more than a few paragraphs of description of what you will do.
 Most importantly, provide a list of features that you will implement or algorithms that you implement.